weeeBox/mobile-system-design/exercises/chat-app.md

 - `GET /chats?after_id=<X>&limit=<Y>` - receives a paginated list of chats.
 - `GET /chats/<chat_id>/messages?after_id=<X>&limit=<Y>` - receives a paginated list of messages from a specific chat.

-_NOTE: Don't over-complicate your design - aim to cover more ground (unless the interviewer wants to dig deeper into the protocols)._
+_NOTE: Avoid over-complicating the design; prioritize covering more ground unless prompted to delve deeper into specific protocols._

 > **Interviewer**: "Why do you need a JWT?"
 > **Candidate**: "For client authentication: each request (besides `/login`) should include an authorization header: `Authorization: Bearer <token>`."